-To alleviate groundwater overdraft, Coachella Valley Water District and Desert Water Agency oversee 4 groundwater replenishment facilities.
+Coachella Valley Water District (CVWD) and Desert Water Agency (DWA) jointly operate two groundwater replenishment facilities in the western Coachella Valley, and CVWD operates two additional groundwater replenishment facilities in the central and eastern Coachella Valley.
 Artificial replenishment, or recharge, is one of the most effective methods available for preserving local groundwater supplies, reversing aquifer overdraft and meeting demand by domestic and commercial water consumers.

-CVWD and DWA's groundwater replenishment program has percolated 650 billion gallons of water back into the aquifer to date.
-This has been possible thanks to a supply of imported water from the Sacramento Bay Delta and the Colorado River, as well as entitlements to captured snow melt from the San Gorgonio Mountains.
+CVWD and DWA's groundwater replenishment programs have percolated billions of gallons of water into the aquifer.
+This has been possible due to a supply of imported water from the State Water Project and the Colorado River, as well as long-term water rights to stream flows in the Whitewater River and its tributaries.

-At the same time, the District secures increased supplies of imported water for replenishment, it asks customers to reduce their demand by being water-efficient in their homes, yards, gardens and businesses.
+At the same time, CVWD secures increased supplies of imported water for replenishment, asks customers to reduce their demand by being water-efficient in their homes, yards, gardens and businesses.

-Choose the area where your large parcel (5 acres or more) is located.
+Choose the area where your parcel is located.

 All wells in the Coachella Valley at the time were privately owned and operated.
 With a rapid increase in well pumping due to agricultural expansion, it was feared that wells would run dry as the water table dropped.

-The Coachella Valley’s earliest groundwater replenishment efforts in the 1910s involved capturing fast-moving flood waters during storms and using that flow to replenish the valley’s western aquifer at Windy Point, northwest of Palm Springs.
+The Coachella Valley’s earliest groundwater replenishment efforts in the 1910s involved capturing fast-moving flood waters during storms and using that flow to replenish the Indio Subbasin at Windy Point, northwest of Palm Springs.

 With plenty of foresight, CVWD’s original leaders realized groundwater management alone would not be enough to ensure continued, adequate supplies of agricultural irrigation water for the region in coming decades.
 In 1919, CVWD's directors approved contracts with the federal government for importation of Colorado River water into Coachella Valley for farm irrigation.